landeranalytics/faketables/README.md

     - Updating rows
     - Removing rows
   - An object call re-draws the UI and returns the current table as a tibble
-- To use, users must:
+- To use, users must (this means it's probably a shiny module):
   - Add function call to UI
   - Add function call to server to create object